 The way he came up with the tagline was another aspect of his character.
 Malcolm was an ideas person who energized his team to turn them into reality.
-If he was having a brainstorm, he would turn to someone he trusted — he worshiped high competency — alike his ad copywriter and ask them to fill in the blanks.
-Malcolm would say to them, “I’ll give you the needles, you bring back the haystack.”
+If he had a brainstorm, he would turn to someone he worshiped competency, like his ad copywriter, and ask them to fill in the blanks.
+Malcolm would say to them, “I’ll give you the needles.
+You bring back the haystack.”

-Then he made sure everyone basked in their own glory.
-It was the third rule of Malcolm Forbes’s modus operandi, his term for systems genius which he possessed in abundance, the science of what made people tick, and what led them to be happy, anxious, or inspired.
+Then he made sure everyone basked in their glory.
+It was the third rule of Malcolm Forbes’s modus operandi, his term for systems genius, which he possessed in abundance, the science of what made people tick and what led them to be happy, anxious, or inspired.
 He was the maestro.

 If you performed, he gave it to you poetically, “without you, we ain’t.”
 If you failed, he asked you to try again and again.
-We had a fitness instructor with a serious drinking problem (Forbes world-class gym was for employees to specifically use during work hours).
-Instead of being fired, he was sent to an expensive clinic from which he returned sober and stronger, eventually retiring from the company after a long, successful career.
+We had a fitness instructor with a serious drinking problem (Forbes world-class gym was for employees during work hours specifically).
+Instead of being fired, he was sent to an expensive clinic from which he returned sober, eventually retiring from the company after a long, successful career.

 Malcolm never fired anyone during my twenty years.
 I could never tell if it was sympathy, and his penchant for performance meant that did not make sense.
 More likely, he believed in the improvability of people, much as he had improved.
 It was the fourth rule.
-Find a winning formula and don’t feel the need to be too inventive.
+Find a winning formula, and don’t be too inventive.

 Repeating someone that worked never bored him, any more than an Impressionist painting bored a museum.
 Malcolm figured out what works by trial and error, applying it consistently until it didn’t.
 Then he would adapt, like a classic recipe for spaghetti carbonara when the customers aren’t fans of salt pork anymore.
 It is why he made the journey from ordinary to extraordinary look so easy.
 And fun.